Deploying SL1 Appliances in Amazon Web Services

 This section assumes you have already received the ScienceLogic AMIs and created an EC2 instance based on the ScienceLogic AMI.

-This section assumes that you have access to SSH on the command line (for UNIX users) or have installed PuTTY (for Windows users).
+This section assumes that you have access to SSH on the command line.

 Gathering Information Required for Accessing the Appliance Using SSH